 Choosing a mail server solution

-The google suite is the ieal choice if you do use a lot of google applications,such as photos, documents, cloud drive and even need to have several other addresses for your employes.
-So far, google has becomes the most trusted email provider at least for me (I can be sure that people can deliver their messages to my address account 100% of the time and that I can safely sent any email to theirs and that this email will be delivered unless the targeted server has some other issues).
-That is unfortunatelly why the service is not cheapest on the market, though its still affordable and worth considering especially if you dont have the time to run an email server yourself.
-The ZOHO email services are on the list, because they represent the low-cost option (1$/month or so), which I would have likely used, were it not for a good linux email solution.
+The Google suite is the ideal choice if you do use a lot of Google applications,such as photos, documents, cloud drive and even need to have several other addresses for your employees.
+So far, Google has becomes the most trusted email provider at least for me (I can be sure that people can deliver their messages to my address account 100% of the time and that I can safely sent any email to theirs and that this email will be delivered unless the targeted server has some other issues).
+That is unfortunately why the service is not cheapest on the market, though its still affordable and worth considering especially if you don’t have the time to run an email server yourself.
+The ZOHO email services are on the list, because they represent the low-cost option (1$/month or so), which I would have likely used, were it not for a good Linux email solution.
 Optionally one may look for a free of charge mail hosting, which do exist, but I would personally try to avoid them.